Beilis affair: Search for Yushchinskyi's murderer

-Parallel to the preparation of the trial, Chaplinsky gave an order to the head of the Kiev gendarme department Colonel Alexander Shredel to unofficially conduct a search for the true perpetrators of the murder.
+Parallel to the preparation of the trial, Chaplinsky gave an order to the head of the Kiev gendarme department Colonel Aleksandr Shredel to unofficially conduct a search for the true perpetrators of the murder.
 Shredel had a similar order from the Minister of Internal Affairs Stolypin.
 Shredel entrusted this to his assistant, Lieutenant Colonel Pavel Ivanov.

 Meanwhile, the police's suspicion very quickly fell on Vera Vladimirovna Cheberyak (Cheberyakova), the wife of a minor postal-telegraph official Vasily Cheberyak and the half-sister of the professional thief Pyotr Singayevsky.
-The police knew Cheberyak well as the keeper of a thieves' den and a buyer of stolen goods; in the criminal world, she appeared under the nicknames "Cheberyachka" and "Verka-chinovnitsa".
+The police knew Cheberyak well as the keeper of a thieves' den and a buyer of stolen goods; in the criminal world, she appeared under the nicknames "Cheberyachka" and "Verka-chinovnitsa" (lit.
+"Verka [Vera] the Chinovnik").
 On the eve of the murder, on March 10, 1911, four professional thieves were arrested and brought to the detective department, identified as regular visitors to Cheberyak's den; then a search was conducted in Cheberyak's apartment, as a result of which two revolvers and cartridges were found.

-The Prikhodkos were previously neighbors of the Cheberyaks, and Andrei Yushchinsky continued to maintain friendship with their son Zhenya, his peer.
-Zhenya in a conversation with student Golubev initially stated that Andrei came to him on the morning of March 12 and they went together to play in the nearby Berner estate; but then during interrogations he began to deny this and claim that he last saw Andrei only about 10 days before the murder.
-However, after the arrest of his mother, when control over him weakened, Zhenya confessed to Fenenko that Andrei came to him for gunpowder (Andrei had a homemade toy gun, and, according to relatives, he was concerned with obtaining gunpowder just before the murder).
-The lamplighter Kazimir Shakhovsky testified that on the morning of March 12 he saw Andrei together with Zhenya at the Cheberyaks' house, and Andrei was without books and a coat, and he could have left them, according to Shakhovsky, only at the Cheberyaks'.
-In Andrei's hands, Shakhovsky noticed a jar with gunpowder.
-Also, the police recorded a rumor in Lukyanovka that on the morning when the murder occurred, Andrei, in the presence of a third boy during play, quarreled with Zhenya; at the same time, Zhenya threatened to tell his mother that Andrei skipped classes, and Andrei in response—to report to the police that Zhenya's mother accepts stolen goods.
+The Prikhodkos were previously neighbors of the Cheberyaks, and Andriy Yushchinskyi continued to maintain friendship with their son Zhenya, his peer.
+Zhenya in a conversation with student Golubev initially stated that Andriy came to him on the morning of March 12 and they went together to play in the nearby Berner estate; but then during interrogations he began to deny this and claim that he last saw Andriy only about 10 days before the murder.
+However, after the arrest of his mother, when control over him weakened, Zhenya confessed to Fenenko that Yushchinskyi came to him for gunpowder (Yushchinskyi had a homemade toy gun, and, according to relatives, he was concerned with obtaining gunpowder just before the murder).
+The lamplighter Kazimir Shakhovsky testified that on the morning of March 12 he saw Andriy together with Zhenya at the Cheberyaks' house, and Andriy was without books and a coat, and he could have left them, according to Shakhovsky, only at the Cheberyaks'.
+In Yushchinskyi's hands, Shakhovsky noticed a jar with gunpowder.
+Also, the police recorded a rumor in Lukyanovka that on the morning when the murder occurred, Yushchinskyi, in the presence of a third boy during play, quarreled with Zhenya; at the same time, Zhenya threatened to tell his mother that Yushchinskyi skipped classes, and Yushchinskyi in response—to report to the police that Zhenya's mother accepts stolen goods.
 According to the rumor, Zhenya immediately informed his mother about the threat, and this was the reason for the murder.